PhotonicsTUL/PLaSK/doc/xpl/solvers/optical.rst

          :attr k0: Approximate normalized frequency. (float [1/µm])
          :attr emission: Direction of emission, necessary for over-threshold power computations (``top`` or ``bottom``)
          :attr vlam: "vertical wavelength" i.e. the wavelength what would be in the absence of lateral confinement; setting this value helps to find models in very long resonators (float [nm])
+         :attr vat: Radial position of at which the vertical part of the field is calculated. (float or ``none``)

          Attributes ``lam0`` and ``k0`` are mutually exclusive.